What Is the Best Way to Treat Depression?

 - Insurance coverage.
 Many mental health professionals practice outside of insurance networks because of the low payments in-network providers must agree to and the administrative burden, among other factors.
 The out-of-pocket cost for either treatment can be considerable, even prohibitive—often $120-200 for a CBT session and $100-180 for brief psychiatry check-ups.
 Getting medication from one's primary care doctor makes insurance coverage more likely, but s/he probably has less expertise in treating depression compared to a psychiatrist.

 - Type of medication.
-The vast majority of drugs used to treat depression are available in generic form, making them much more affordable than brand name drugs.
-Insurance coverage might also vary depending on the medication, which can greatly affect the cost of treatment.
+The vast majority of drugs used to treat depression are available in generic form, making them much more affordable than brand-name medication.
+Insurance coverage might also vary depending on the drug, which can greatly affect the cost of treatment.

 - Length of treatment.
 Obviously a longer course of treatment will lead to higher costs.